bobllor/macdeploy/README.md

 firewall: false
 ```

-There is only ***two required options in this configuration YAML***:
+There are ***two required options in the YAML configuration file***:
 1. `admin`: The credentials to the main/first account of the macOS.
 2. `server_ip`: The domain/IP that the server is hosted on.

-The otehr options are not required, and if these have no options then the default value will be used in its place.
+The other options are not required, the default value will be used in its place if it is missing.

 Some of the script functionality *will be skipped* if no value is given.
 - For example, if no `packages` are given, then there will not be an attempt to install any packages.